uber/kraken/README.md

 Docker-for-Mac is required for making dev-cluster work on your laptop.
 For more information on devcluster, please check out devcluster [README](examples/devcluster/README.md).

-For information about how to configure and use Kraken, please refer to the [documentation](docs/CONFIGURATION.md).

 # Comparison With Other Projects